With Dual Diagnosis Treatment

 Learn MoreZion Apartment Program/cila is a mental health treatment center in Zion, IL, located at 2905 Willow Lane, Apartment C-1, 60099 zip code area.
 Zion Apartment Program/cila provides residential treatment.
 Zion Apartment Program/cila offers group therapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.
 Zion Apartment Program/cila also supports people requiring dual diagnosis treatment.
 Additional services at Zion Apartment Program/cila consist of supported housing, case management and housing services.

 Learn MoreCenter For Discovery Glenview is a mental health clinic in Glenview, IL, located at 3737 Lawson Road, 60026 zip code area.
 Center For Discovery Glenview provides residential treatment.
-Center For Discovery Glenview offers couples/family therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
+Center For Discovery Glenview offers dialectical behavior therapy, couples/family therapy and group therapy to children / adolescents.
 Center For Discovery Glenview also supports patients with eating disorders.
-Additional services offered at Center For Discovery Glenview include diet and exercise counseling, housing services and family psychoeducation.
+Additional services offered at Center For Discovery Glenview include diet and exercise counseling, family psychoeducation and housing services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.